-As it's name implies, the CS is a switch that turns on when it senses current.
-This is a great way to detect when a device like a pump or heater element is on.
+As its name implies, the CS is a switch that turns on when it senses current.
+This is a great way to detect when a device like a pump or heater element is on (it doesn't actually "measure" power usage).